 3. Sit or lie down, whichever is the most comfortable.
 You do not have to maintain any special posture.
 If you choose to lie down there may be a greater chance of falling asleep.
 If so, sitting comfortably is preferable.

-To give you an example of how visualisation can be used to find your true self, I have created a guided visualisation for you to follow below (for the recorded audio on YouTube, click here).
-Notice any images, impressions, or symbols that emerge during the visualisation, and make a record of them and your experience after you have finished.
+To give you a sense of how visualisation can help you find your True Self, I have created a guided visualisation for you to follow below.
+If you prefer the recorded audio on YouTube, you can click here.
+As you move through the practice, notice any images, impressions, or symbols that arise, and make a note of them – along with anything you felt or discovered – once you’ve finished.

 Sit comfortably and close your eyes.